-- 1. Create new outdoor recreation facilities to support growing public recreation needs including projects supported with regional partnerships. - 2.
-Improve existing parks, beaches, and conservation areas to enhance public access and enjoyment.
+- Create new outdoor recreation facilities to support growing public recreation needs including projects supported with regional partnerships. - 2.
+Improve existing parks, beaches, and conservation areas to enhance public access and enjoyment. - Work with the Town Open Space and Recreation Committee and the Town Open Space and Recreation Plan as a means to achieve Outdoor Recreation goals.